-In Russian culture, names are a big deal.
-And, by that, sizeable.
-To learn more about nicknames, it might help to learn how Russian people usually name their children in the modern age.
+In Russian culture, names are a big deal, literally.
+Most Russian names are very long and confusing to non-native speakers.
+It also helps to learn how Russian people usually name their children in the modern age.

 Russian Naming Conventions